jaeyk/comp_thinking_social_science/docs/04_functional_programming.md

 ## 5    NA     1     1     3
 ```

-- **Challenge** Why using function is more efficient than 100% copying and pasting?
+- **Challenge** Why is using function more efficient than 100% copying and pasting?
 Can you think about a way we can automate the process?

 - Many options for automation in R: `for loop`, `apply` family, etc.

-- Here's a tidy solution comes from `purrr` package.
+- Here's a tidy solution that comes from the `purrr` package.

 - The power and joy of one-liner.